hawaiidatascience/metaflowmics/metagenomics-pipelines/multithreaded-demux/README.rst

 Demultiplexing steps
 --------------------

 The demultiplexing algorithm is summarized below.
-Values in curly braces ({}) correspond to default values of tunable parameters.
+Values in between "<" ">" correspond to default values of tunable parameters.

 Inputs
 ^^^^^^
 This algorithm is expecting 5 input files for demultiplexing:

-- 2 index fastq files (unzipped) matching the glob pattern "\*_I{1,2}\*.fastq.gz"
+- 2 index fastq files (unzipped) matching the glob pattern `*_I{1,2}*.fastq.gz`
-- 2 read fastq files (unzipped) matching the glob pattern "\*_R{1,2}\*.fastq.gz"
+- 2 read fastq files (unzipped) matching the glob pattern `*_R{1,2}*.fastq.gz`
-- 1 barcode file (extension: .csv), comma separated, with no header and 3 columns:
-   (sample name, forward barcode, reverse complement of reverse barcode)
+- 1 barcode file (extension: .csv), comma separated, with no header and 3 columns: (sample name, forward barcode, reverse complement of reverse barcode)

 Guessing the mapping order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^